danielsada/danielsada.tech/content/blog/microsoft-pact.md

 The legal risk is real.
 Even in at-will states, wrongful termination lawsuits can be expensive and time-consuming.
 Companies worry about discrimination claims, especially if the fired employee belongs to a protected class.
 Better to have an ironclad documentation trail than face a costly legal battle.

 **Layoffs, paradoxically, are "cleaner."** When you eliminate entire roles or teams, you sidestep the performance documentation requirements.
-You're not firing someone for being bad at their job—you're eliminating the job itself.
+You're not firing someone for being bad at their job, you're eliminating the job itself.
 The legal risk is minimal, and you can even look compassionate by offering severance packages and transition support.
 Employees can even claim unemployment and keep their income for months!

 For VPs and executives, layoffs solve multiple problems at once: they can eliminate underperformers without the messy documentation process, reduce headcount to hit financial targets, and maintain the narrative that they're making "tough but strategic decisions" rather than admitting they failed to manage performance effectively.

 The bitter irony?
 Getting laid off is often **better for the employee** than being fired.
 Layoffs typically come with severance, extended healthcare, and the ability to say you were "affected by restructuring" rather than "terminated for cause."
 You get more time to find your next job, and your professional reputation remains intact.

 This creates a system where companies find it easier to fire **good employees in bulk** than to fire **bad employees individually**.
-The legal protections meant to prevent arbitrary termination end up enabling exactly that—*just at scale*.
+The legal protections meant to prevent arbitrary termination end up enabling exactly that, *just at scale*.

 **For visa workers, the math is even more stark.** When fired for performance, H-1B and other visa holders typically have just 60 days to find new employment or leave the country.
 But when laid off, they get severance time *plus* the 60-day grace period, often giving them 3-6 months to secure new sponsorship.
 For someone whose legal status depends on employment, layoffs are significantly more humane than performance-based termination.

 **The AI efficiency narrative** provides the perfect cover for these layoffs.
 Companies can frame headcount reduction as "leveraging AI to increase productivity" or "optimizing for the future of work."
 It sounds forward-thinking and strategic rather than admitting they failed to manage performance or simply want to cut costs.
-Whether AI actually replaces the laid-off workers' productivity is *rarely measured or proven*—but the narrative sells well to investors and the media.
+Whether AI actually replaces the laid-off workers' productivity is *rarely measured or proven*, but the narrative sells well to investors and the media.

 ## The pact is broken